A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences

-As discussed by Gromov in \cite[Section 8]{Gro93} and L\"uck \cite[Theorem 5.1]{Luck}, the famous conjecture of I. Singer on the vanishing of $L^2$-Betti numbers of aspherical manifolds implies a constraint on the geography of such manifolds in dimension four.
+As discussed by Gromov in \cite[Section 8]{Gro93} and L\"uck \cite[Theorem 5.1]{Luck}, the famous conjecture of I. Singer on the vanishing of $L^2$-Betti numbers of aspherical manifolds implies a constraint on the geometry and topology of such manifolds in dimension four.
 In more details, the Singer conjecture implies a \emph{refined} version of the celebrated problem of Hopf on the sign of the Euler characteristic of aspherical, closed, $4$-manifolds.

 \begin{conj}[Gromov-L\"uck Inequality] If $X$ is a closed, oriented, aspherical $4$-manifold, then:

 where $\tau(X)$ is the signature of $X$. \end{conj}